Information for Students

 What happens if I am late to school?

-Being punctual is a key skill for life.
-If you are more than a couple of minutes late for a lesson you will be given a C3 detention.
+Being punctual is a key life skill, so if you are more than a couple of minutes late for a lesson you will be given a C3 detention.
 It is important that you plan ahead and keep track of time to ensure you arrive on time to lessons.
 Especially in the morning and after lunchtime.